yochaigal/cairn/wip/2e/procedures.md

 - After returning from an unsuccessful delve into the **Roots**, a PC discovers that they'd unknowingly brought along a stowaway: an eyeless devourer, barely hatched.
 They decide to keep the creature and train it in secret.
 - During a play session, a PC becomes friendly with the **Seneschal** of the **Order of the Helm**.
 Impressed by the Order's values, the PC asks what the requirements are to join.
-- A powerful **Seneschal** died during the **Battle of Frogs** while under the party's care.
+- A powerful **Seneschal** dies during the **Battle of Frogs** while under the party's care.
 Now those responsible wish to provide redress, so that the party can once again perform tasks for that Faction.